-The Middle Ages’ greatest war machine rolls westward out of Asia, as Eastern Europe faces the onslaught of the Mongol horde!
+The Middle Ages’ greatest war machine rolls westward out of Asia, as the knights of Europe face the onslaught of the Mongol horde!

 Genghis (or “Chinghis”) Khan was undoubtedly one of history’s greatest conquerors.
-After uniting the nomadic tribes north of the Great Wall, forging the “Mongol” nation, he created the most mobile army the world has ever seen.
-To this day, no armies have traveled further and faster (on average) than the Mongols.
-While the conquests of other nations are measured in miles, those of Genghis Khan and his successors must be calculated by lines of longitude and latitude; spanning the whole of Eurasia.
+After uniting the nomadic tribes north of the Great Wall and forging the “Mongol” nation, he created the most mobile army the world has ever seen.
+To this day no comparable force has traveled further and faster (on average) than the Mongols.
+While the conquests of other nations are measured in miles those of Genghis Khan and his successors must be calculated by lines of longitude and latitude, spanning the whole of Eurasia.

 Though Genghis Khan died in 1227, the juggernaut he created rolled on under his sons and grandsons.
 In 1230, the Mongol general Chormaqan Noyan invaded Persia.
 Within a couple of short years, he had smashed all opposition.
 Operating out of Tabriz in Azerbaijan, he reduced Georgia and Armenia to client-status.

 Mongol horde on the march

 Control of the Caucuses region opened communications with another Mongol army, 130,000 strong, under the Mongol generalissimo, Subutai “the Invincible” and Batu Khan, a grandson of Genghis Khan.
 This force of swift-moving horsemen was tasked with conquering Russia; a prelude to the conquest of eastern Europe.
 Eighteen years earlier, Subutai had conducted a “reconnaissance in force” into southern Russia, culminating in the defeat of the Russian princes at the Battle of the Kalka River.